dougbutner/web-4/README.md

 # **Proof of Individuality - Biokeys + Biosecrets**
 > **Please Note:** There are solutions available today (like [FaceTec](https://www.facetec.com/) and [BrightID](https://www.brightid.org/)) that solve the same issues presented here.
 This paper seeks to outline a web 3-based system (decentralized + open source) that can run without a centralized actor, while not providing specifics to accomplish these goals.
 This is more of a thought experiment than a suggestion or requirement.

-## The Gears of Time Tokens
 **Biometric secrets (biosecrets)** are akin to any cryptographic private key, but they are your actual biological data, or, more specifically, a four dimensional expression of your humanness from which biometric data is collected.

 Instead of a private key generated alongside a public key, **a hash of quantized biometric data becomes your public key**, which is paired with your **actual flesh-and-blood-and-sound-and-movement-data, your private/secret key**, or as we call it "**biosecret**" which isn't stored on any server or blockchain.

-**Key Points**
+## The
 1. **Biosecrets**: A biosecret is a specific biometric expression that is quantified into data points with a precision that makes it replicable for the individual in the future, but impossible for another person to duplicate, even an identical twin.

-3. **Biokey **: The biometric information that makes up a biosecret is hashed into a public biokey, making the original biometrics practically impossible to reconstruct for a biokey.
+3. **Biokey**: The biometric information that makes up a biosecret is hashed into a public biokey, making the original biometrics practically impossible to reconstruct for a biokey.